andrewjlock/astrix/README.md

 $ sudo apt -y install libgeos-dev
 ```

-The package requires, and is tested with Python 3.12 (default on Ubuntu 24.04 LTS).
+The package is currently tested with Python 3.12 (default on Ubuntu 24.04 LTS).
-Such a recent version of Python is required to support recent array api specification features enabling [backend switching](#backend-compatibility---numpy-and-jax).
+Such a recent version of Python is required to support the recent array API spec features enabling [backend switching](#backend-compatibility---numpy-and-jax).

-However, type checking implements features of the Python Array API standard which require Python 3.12.
-Therefore, Python 3.12 is recommended for development.
+## Data Conventions

+The following conventions are used data representation throughout the package:
+- Time series data is represented as 2D arrays of shape `(N, D)`, where `N` is the number of time steps and `D` is the dimensionality of the vector (e.g., 3 for 3D position).
+- Single vectors are represented as 1D arrays of shape `(D,)`.
+- By default, position is stored as Cartesian ECEF coordinates represented as `(x, y, z)` in metres.
+- Geodetic coordinates are represented as `(latitude, longitude, altitude)`, where latitude and longitude are in degrees and altitude is in metres.

-## Backend Compatibility - Numpy and Jax
+## Backend Compatibility - NumPy and Jax

+_Note: This section is only relevant for those wishing to do efficient optimisation or state estimation_

-This project utilises the [Array API](https://data-apis.org/array-api/) standard to enable switching between NumPy and [Jax](https://jax.readthedocs.io/en/latest/) for some core classes and functions, using their common native API.
+This project uses the [Array API](https://data-apis.org/array-api/) standard to enable switching between NumPy and [Jax](https://jax.readthedocs.io/en/latest/) backends for most core classes and functions, using their common native API.
-Numpy is the default, and superior for most use cases.
+NumPy is the default, and superior for most use cases.
-Jax provides two extra capabilities: automatic differentiation and JIT compilation, which can be useful for optimisation and estimation problems.
+Jax provides two extra capabilities: automatic differentiation and JIT compilation, which can be useful for batch processing and optimisation problems.
-However, Jax is slower than Numpy for most use cases.

 Classes and functions which support both backends have a `backend` argument, which can be set to either `'numpy'`/`'np'` or `'jax'`/`'jnp'`, or a reference to either namespace.
+Moreover, classes also have methods to convert between backends, e.g. `to_jax()` and `to_numpy()` (including all dependent objects).
-Those that have no need for Jax capabilities are implemented in NumPy only.
+Functions/methods that have no anticipated need for Jax capabilities are implemented in NumPy only, as are those that have Jax incompatible dependencies (for example, conversion between ECEF and geodetic coordinates which uses the [`pyproj`](https://github.com/pyproj4/pyproj) package).
+Users will be alerted to attempts to use Jax backend in such cases with warnings or errors.

-The backend is specified per-instance, as there are use cases when both may be wanted simultaneously.
+The backend is specified per-instance and per-function call (with NumPy defaults), as there are use cases when both may be wanted simultaneously.
-Be careful not to mix NumPy- and Jax-backend objects unintentionally, as this can lead to hard-to-diagnose bugs.
+Although effort has been made to ensure any two interacting objects use similar/compatible backends, this is not guaranteed.
+The primary CI workflows test NumPy backends only.

-To use the Jax backend, you will nees to ensure the SciPy environment environment variable is set, via Python before you import `scipy.spatial.transform.Rotation`.
+To use the Jax backend, you will need to ensure the SciPy environment environment variable is set, via Python before you import `scipy.spatial.transform.Rotation`.
 This is done automatically when you import `astrix`, but can also be done manually:
 ```python
 import os
 os.environ['SCIPY_ARRAY_API'] = "True"